pennekampster/bemovi/README.md

 also some of their traits (size, speed, etc.).
 We use R to write and run macros for imageJ, to read in the data imageJ produces, and then process this data.
-We use imageJ to preporcess the videos, get morphological characteristics of individuals, and to link particles (i.e., produce particle trajectories through time).
-The aim is that all of this can be done automatically, directed by R, but at present we can only do the morphological characteristics automatically, since the particle linker in imageJ is not working well in batch mode, at present.
+We use imageJ to preprocess the videos, get morphological characteristics of individuals, and to link particles (i.e., produce particle trajectories through time).
+The aim is that all of this can be done automatically, directed by R, but at present we can only do the morphological characteristics automatically, since the particle linker in imageJ is not working well in batch mode.
 Look at the file eg.worker.R for an example of functionality.
 We need an agreed folder of fixed test videos that we can develop and test the code on.